drawsmcgraw/tacticalprogramming/content/kubernetes-cluster-autoscaling-in-tkg.md

 # Solution

-TKG uses the regular [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) but makes it easy to configure.
+TKG uses the ClusterAPI provider, part of the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/clusterapi) but makes it easy to configure.
 We'll ask TKG to enable Cluster Autoscaler for us, dial in a few options, and then test it out.

 Note: As of this writing, the latest version of TKG is 1.4.
 This blog post is based on [the docs for that version](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-cluster-lifecycle-scale-cluster.html#scale-worker-nodes-with-cluster-autoscaler-0) as well as [a helpful blog post](https://little-stuff.com/2020/12/10/using-autoscaler-functionality-in-tanzu-kubernetes-grid-1-2-1/) by Chris Little.